meteor-rocket/module-example-app/README.md

 > ...
 > ```

-Use CommonJS module syntax if you feel more comfortable with that.
+Use CommonJS module syntax if you feel more comfortable with that:

 > `/path/to/your/app/server/entry.js`
 > ```js